Clarifai/old-docs/api-guide/model/create-get-and-update.md

 ### Get Models

-To get a list of all models including models you've created as well as [public models]():
+To get a list of all models including models you've created as well as [Clarifai models](api-guide/model/public-models.md):

 {% tabs %}
 {% tab title="gRPC Java" %}